menandmice/micetro_docs/guides/user-manual/dns_servers.rst

     connects to a Microsoft DNS server that has a DNS Server Controller installed.

   Microsoft Agent-Free
     connects to a Microsoft DNS server that does not have a DNS Server Controller installed.
-For further information regarding this connection method, refer to DNS Servers—Server Access on Remote Computers.
+For further information regarding this connection method, refer to :ref:`dns-remote-access`.

   BIND
     connects to BIND DNS server.